Mines Climbs Together

 - University travel is not permitted, except for travel paid through a research contract or by an external source.
 Any exceptions must be approved by the provost or a vice president and must follow CDC guidelines.

-- The Mines Admissions Office will resume on-campus tours July 6.
+- The Mines Admissions Office resumed on-campus tours July 6.
 Virtual visit events continue to be offered daily.
 The latest information about visiting Mines is available at the Campus Tour website.

 - Reduced on-campus operations will continue through the summer of 2020, although some faculty, staff and students are on campus for the Summer II term.